bootchk/solabile/processesAndSuppliers.md

 components onto a PCB using a hypodermic needle with a tube to my mouth.
 Some people use tweezers or a hand held, vacuum tool.

+I can only handle discretes no smaller than Imperial 0603 size.
+I use IC packages [QFN](https://en.wikipedia.org/wiki/Flat_no-leads_package) and [XSON-4](https://en.wikipedia.org/wiki/XSON) which TI calls DQN (for four lead mosfets) having pitch (between pins) of no less than 0.5mm.
+I often use custom footprints where the pads stick out beyond the package enough that I can swipe a solder iron along the package to touch up solder joints (so-called hand-solderable footprints.)

-Then I reflow the boards in a toaster oven.
+I reflow boards in a toaster oven.

 The rest of the assembly process is by hand, often using jeweler's tools and a magnifying glass.